-Creative Victoria: Creative State Summit 2017: upcoming panel on gaming as part of State-run creative industries conference in June 2017
+Creative Victoria: Creative State Summit 2017: spoke as part of panel on Australian games industry as part of State-run creative industries conference in June 2017

-Continuum 13 2017: upcoming panels on creativity & mental health, white-washing, labels/boxes, and Riverdale as part of Australian speculative fiction/SFF con in June 2017
+Continuum 13 2017: spoke as part of panels on creativity & mental health, white-washing, labels/boxes, and Riverdale as part of Australian speculative fiction/SFF con in June 2017

 PAX AUS 2016: spoke as part of panels about fostering inclusive environments in gaming communities & representation in game stories